Cornelis Hulsman

 Cornelis Hulsman is a Dutch sociologist who has lived for years in Egypt since 1994.
 He is currently the editor in chief of the Arab-West Report, which is a report that includes a weekly digest of various Egyptian press outlets.
 Hulsman is further an expert on Egyptian printed media, The Coptic Orthodox Holy Family's tradition, interfaith relations in Egyptian society, and inter-cultural understanding in the Arab world.
 Hulsman has been a correspondent for several Dutch media outlets in Egypt, and has been the Secretary-General of the Cairo Foreign Press Association since 2003.

-Life
+Early life

 Hulsman was born in Apeldoorn, the Netherlands, in 1955, and studied development sociology at the State University of Leiden in the Netherlands from 1977 to 1984.
 During his studies he specialized in Islam and Middle Eastern Christianity.

+Career

 From 1979 to 1982, Hulsman was a member of the Foreign Affairs Committee of the Christian Democratic Youth Appeal (CDJA), and was from 1982 to 1994 a member of the Middle East Committee of the Christian Democratic Appeal (Christen Democratisch Apel, CDA).